overshard/timestrap/README.md

 coverage.
 If you get a failed build to either of these we won't accept your code till it's fixed.

-#### Sauce Labs
+### Sauce Labs

 In order to run Selenium tests in a consistent environment, this project makes use of [SauceLabs](https://saucelabs.com/) for browser testing.
-To run tests in SauceLabs, you will need to first create an account.
+To run tests on SauceLabs, you will need to first create an account.
 Once you have your username and access key, follow the steps below:

-    # Install the sc proxy client
+Install the sc proxy client

     wget https://saucelabs.com/downloads/sc-4.4.6-linux.tar.gz
     tar zxf sc-4.4.6-linux.tar.gz
     mv sc-4.4.6-linux/bin/sc /usr/local/bin

-    # From within the virtual environment
+From within the virtual environment

     pip install sauceclient
     export SAUCE_USERNAME=[YOUR USERNAME]
     export SAUCE_ACCESS_KEY=[YOUR ACCESS KEY]
     sc &

-    # After "Sauce Connect is up, you may start your tests."
+After "Sauce Connect is up, you may start your tests."

     python manage.py test

 ## Running Timestrap